 Victim held prisoner and beaten for 9 days in Algiers, police search for kidnapping suspects

-NEW ORLEANS (WVUE) - New Orleans police are searching for three people accused of steaming from their victim, then keeping him at a residence in Algiers and severely injuring him for nine days.
+NEW ORLEANS (WVUE) - New Orleans police are searching for three people accused of stealing from their victim, then keeping him at a residence in Algiers and severely injuring him for nine days.

 Kentay Lamothe allegedly struck the victim with his hands multiple times causing severe injuries, and also reportedly strangled the victim.
 The victim reportedly managed to escape from the residence after nine days and sought medical treatment.
 Police learned that the victim had an active protective order against Lamothe.